bloomberg/blazingmq/docs/docs/features/subscriptions.md

-Concretely speaking, producer applications can put any interesting message attributes in the *message properties* section of the message (*message properties* are a list of key/value pairs that a producer can associate with a message), and consumers can specify filters using one or more *message properties*.
+Concretely speaking, producer applications can put any interesting message attributes in the *message properties* section of the message (*message properties* are a list of key/value pairs that a producer can associate with a message), and consumers can filter messages using one or more of those *message properties*.

 For example, if a message contains these three properties:

 - `CustomerId = 1234`
 - `DestinationId = "ABC"`
 - `OrderType = EXPRESS`

-A consumer can provide a filter ("subscription expression") like so when attaching to a queue:
+A consumer can provide a filter ("subscription expression") like so to "match" the above message:

 - `CustomerId == 1234 && OrderType == EXPRESS`

-In this case, a message having three properties as shown above will be routed to the consumer with above filter (note that if a property is not specified by the consumer, it is considered to be a wildcard).
+In this case, a message having the properties as shown above will be routed to the consumer with the above filter (note that if a property is not specified by the consumer, it is considered to be a wildcard).

 Similarly, users can spin up any number of consumers, each with different filters.
 Users have to ensure that every message can be processed by at least